uber-go/nilaway/docs/developing.md

 make integration-test         # Run integration tests (using real drivers)
 ```

+Test packages under `testdata/src/go.uber.org` must use the default configuration and should be
+safe to run in parallel.
+Tests that require special flags must run serially, with their packages
+placed directly under `testdata/src` instead.

 The following golden tests are available, which run NilAway on a base (usually `main`) and test (usually `HEAD`) branches
 on stdlib and compare the differences of NilAway violations.
 This is mostly run in CI to catch unexpected breakages.